Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 # FmodManager

-`haxefmod.FmodManager` is the facade most games talk to.
+`haxefmod.FmodManager` is the helper class most games talk to.
 It owns one background song slot.
 It plays sound effects fire-and-forget or through a handle.
 It exposes the master and bus controls a settings menu needs.
 It is built entirely on the public layers underneath.
 Anything it does not cover is reachable through `haxefmod.runtime.FmodRuntime` and `haxefmod.studio.*`, with no hidden state.

 Every call behaves the same on HaxeFlixel, Heaps, and Kha.
 The [engine setup calls](components.md#setup) only keep `Update()` running and wire focus and volume.

 ## Initialization and update

 `FmodManager.Initialize(?settings)` starts FMOD.
-Every other facade call initializes with defaults on first use, so the call is optional.
+Every other `FmodManager` call initializes with defaults on first use, so the call is optional.
 Call it yourself to pass [settings](banks-and-settings.md#settings) or to control when the engine starts.
 The first initialization wins.
 The library ignores settings passed to a later call.

 ```haxe
 FmodManager.Initialize({liveUpdate: true, numChannels: 256});